sSlepa/Student-Group-Divider-UI/README.md

 This project provides a graphical interface for dividing a list of students into groups.
 It is designed to simplify the process of grouping students and managing group assignments.

-## Features

-1. **Load Students from File**
-   - Import a list of students from a text file, where each student's name is on a separate line.

-2. **Save Groups to CSV**
-   - Export groups to CSV files, including the group number and the students in each group.

-3. **Automatic Group Division**
-   - Automatically divide students into groups based on the number of groups specified by the user.

-4. **Manual Group Management**
-   - View groups and their students.
-   - Move unassigned students or reassign students between groups using an intuitive interface with combo-boxes, lists, and buttons.

-5. **Create New Groups**
-   - Easily add and manage new groups through the application's interface.

 ## Application Details

 The application implements the following requirements: